1986 Bangladeshi general election: Aftermath

-In August 1986 Ershad resigned from military service and a presidential election was held in October 1986, in which Ershad was declared the victor.
+In August 1986 Ershad resigned from military service and a presidential election was held in October 1986, in which Ershad was declared victorious.
 However the elections were controversial as they were boycotted by all major opposition candidates and there were reports of irregularities.

-In November 1986, the second session of the third parliament was used for passing the constitution's seventh amendment bill, which primarily protected Ershad and his regime from prosecution for actions taken under his years of military rule, and on 11 November martial law was lifted.
+In November 1986 the second session of the third parliament was used for passing the constitution's seventh amendment bill, which primarily protected Ershad and his regime from prosecution for actions taken under his years of military rule, and on 11 November martial law was lifted.

-In July 1987, the opposition parties united in opposition of government policies.
+In July 1987 the opposition parties united in opposition of government policies.
 Ershad declared a state of emergency in November, dissolved parliament in December, and scheduled new parliamentary elections for March 1988.